 - Spread the veggies out over a large rimmed baking sheet.
-Drizzle them with olive oil and use your hands to mix them up to coat them well.
-Sprinkle with chili powder, cayenne, and salt and drizzle with honey.
-Use a spatula to stir and toss the veggies until the honey and seasonings are well distributed.
+Toss them with olive oil and sprinkle with chili powder, cayenne, and salt and drizzle with honey.

-- Roast at 400 degrees F, stirring with a spatula every 10 minutes or so to ensure even color.
-Roast for a total of 25 to 30 minutes, or until tender when pierced with the tip of a sharp knife.
+- Roast, stirring with a spatula every 10 minutes or so to ensure even color and cook until tender when pierced with the tip of a sharp knife.
 Keep a close eye on them towards the end of the cooking time to avoid overcooking.

 More Fall and Winter Side Dishes